master-wayne7/hydra-memory/README.md

 python ingest/ingest.py
 ```

-This reads `data/sessions.json`, extracts facts via Groq, and writes them to HydraDB with
+This reads `data/sessions.json`, extracts facts via whichever LLM provider is configured in
-supersession detection.
-It prints each fact as it's written, including which ones superseded an
+`.env`, and writes them to HydraDB with supersession detection.
+It prints each fact as it's
+written, including which ones superseded an
 earlier value.

 **5. Run the API**